rico-et22/kpcom-frontend/README.md

 - Fancy, colorful & smooth shadows 😁
 - SASS stylesheet
 - Bottom navbar for easier navigations on mobile devices (shows only when the viewport width is less than 992px)
-- Static HTML portfolio projects seamlessy integrated into the frontend via a specially designed system
-- Backed API based on strapi, sqlite db
+- Backend API based on strapi, sqlite db
 - API address is kept in a separate JS file for easy modification
-# Checklist for future releases
+# Checklist for future releases 👀
 - Dark mode
 - redesign the portfolio cards
 - Polish language support